-In the case of offshore provision, TEQSA will, where possible, use information from other quality assurance or regulatory bodies in a host country to inform its regulatory decision making
+In the case of offshore provision, TEQSA will, where possible, use information from quality assurance or regulatory bodies in the host country to inform its regulatory decision making.

 Edwards, J., Crosling, G., Edwards, R. (2010), Outsourcing university degrees: implications for quality control, Journal of Higher Education Policy and Management, 32, pp 303-315.

 Stella, A. and Bhushan, S. (eds) (2011), Quality assurance of transnational higher education: the experiences of Australian and India, Australian Universities Quality Agency and National University of Educational Planning and Administration, India.

 TEQSA welcomes the diversity of educational delivery across the sector and acknowledges that its Guidance Notes may not encompass all of the circumstances seen in the sector.
 TEQSA also recognises that the requirements of the HESF can be met in different ways according to the circumstances of the provider.
 Provided the requirements of the HESF are met, TEQSA will not prescribe how they are met.
 If in doubt, please consult your TEQSA case manager.